-All cables including the clutch, speedometer, throttle, and parking brake cables should be lubricated with cable lube or WD-40 per the maintenance intervals.
+All cables including the clutch, speedometer, throttle, and parking brake cables should be lubricated with Motul E.Z.
+Lube per the maintenance intervals.
 You should also lubricate all cables before and after extended periods of storage and/or after off road use.